Why Learning Disability Services Now Dominate Social Care Spend — And What Providers Must Do Next

 • Supports people to move down the dependency curve, not stay at the same level of support indefinitely.

-• Uses active support, PBS and assistive technology to reduce reliance on 1:1 and 2:1 staffing over time.
+• Uses active support, PBS and enabling environments to reduce reliance on 1:1 and 2:1 staffing where clinically appropriate.

 Concretely, that means building case studies and trajectories that show: